 See?
 We may merely glance at the statement, but it is essential: God is giving humanity hope!
 When Adam and Eve heard this promise, they understood that while the serpent’s deception had led them to lose everything, God’s promise would one day restore everything.

 As God clothed them in animal skins, they understood that God was going to make a way for their lives to be redeemed.

 As they were driven from the Garden of Eden, they understood that God would someday grant them safe passage back into his presence.

 They understood these things because of God’s promise in Genesis 3:15.

 How do we know?
 Because of what follows.
 In Genesis 4, we’re introduced to Adam and Eve’s sons, Cain and Abel.
-Cain is born first and Eve’s reaction is telling: “I have gotten a man with the help of the Lord.”
+Cain is born first, and Eve’s reaction is telling: “I have gotten a man with the help of the Lord.”
 (ESV)

 Why did it matter that she had gotten a man?
 Did Eve, a woman, believe that a man was inherently better than a woman?
 Maybe, though God had created both man and woman in his image.
 Did she merely rejoice because a man would be more useful in the labor of daily sustenance?
-Maybe, but not necessarily as women can be just as resilient in providing for their families.
+Maybe, but not necessarily as women can be just as resourceful in providing for their families.

 But Cain wasn’t the promised one.
 Nor was Abel.
 We know that because of what happens next.